Who is Strictly Come Dancing celebrity contestant Gemma Atkinson? Finalist returns for 2019 Christmas special

 Born in 1984, Manchester-born Gemma first discovered fame within the early 00s as Lisa in Hollyoaks – a personality she additionally performed in spin-offs Hollyoaks: After Hours, Let Unfastened and Within the Metropolis.

-After 5 years within the cleaning soap, she left and went into the I’m a Celeb… Get Me Out of Right here! jungle, in addition to collaborating within the much-missed Soapstar Celebrity – the Pop Idol-esque actuality present the place cleaning soap actors would carry out for a panel together with Cilla Black and Michael Ball as they tried to win viewer votes.
+After 5 years within the cleaning soap, she left and went into the I’m a Movie star… Get Me Out of Right here! jungle, in addition to taking part within the much-missed Soapstar Celebrity – the Pop Idol-esque actuality present the place cleaning soap actors would carry out for a panel together with Cilla Black and Michael Ball as they tried to win viewer votes.

-Nevertheless it’s for Emmerdale that Gemma is finest identified for.
-She performed the position of Carly for 2 years and appeared in practically 250 episodes of the cleaning soap till she left in 2017.
+Nonetheless it’s for Emmerdale that Gemma is greatest recognized for.
+She performed the function of Carly for 2 years and appeared in practically 250 episodes of the cleaning soap till she left in 2017.

 What’s Gemma Atkinson dancing within the Strictly Christmas particular?

-Atkinson might be attempting her hand at a jive to ‘I Saw Mommy Kissing Santa Claus’ by The Jackson 5.
+Atkinson will probably be attempting her hand at a jive to ‘I Saw Mommy Kissing Santa Claus’ by The Jackson 5.

 What has Gemma Atkinson stated about returning for the Strictly Christmas particular?